 Wharton’s MBA class of 2021 profile

 Wharton’s MBA incoming class of 2018 had students from 80 countries, which is the highest among the top US business schools.
 The number of female students also jumped to 43% from 39% in 2017.
-As far as pre-MBA industry is concerned 27% of the incoming 2018 class came from consulting followed by 13% and 10% from PE/VC and technology respectively.
+As far as the pre-MBA industry is concerned 27% of the incoming 2018 class came from consulting followed by 13% and 10% from PE/VC and technology respectively.

-Here are the detailed statistics on Wharton MBA incoming class of 2018.
+Here are the detailed statistics on the Wharton MBA incoming class of 2018.

 GMAT Scores (middle 80%)